keathley/smell_tracking/README.md

 The benefit of using this diffusion technique is that it makes avoiding obstacles trivial.
 An agent will never move into a 0 or negative space which means that it will avoid both obstacles and other agents.

 Using this diffusion technique also gives us some simple "collaboration" between the agents.
-Since the eminate a negative smell, each will seek to avoid the other.
+Since agents eminate a negative smell, each will seek to avoid the other.
 This means that we get a close approximation of group like behaviour, essentially for free.

 ## Installing